 If you’re thinking of buying a new MacBook Pro with M1 chipset then stop and give this article a read.
-There are early signs that Apple could discontinue the entry-level 13-inch model of MacBook Pro, following the launch of Apple’s long-awaited 14-inch and 16-inch MacBook Pro.
+There are early signs that Apple could discontinue Macbook Pro 13-inch with M1 chipset, following the launch of Apple’s long-awaited 14-inch and 16-inch MacBook Pro.

 With no rumors of a refreshed version of the 13-inch MacBook Pro on the horizon at all – it was last updated in November 2020 – the 13-inch MacBook Pro is now an anomaly in the Mac lineup, being the only device with the Touch Bar and is starting to look like an outlier in the product lineup.

 Features such as MagSafe 3, more ports, larger display sizes, a 1080p webcam, full-size physical function keys, mini-LED Liquid Retina XDR displays with ProMotion differentiate the high-end MacBook Pro models from the entry-level option more than ever.
 Featuring very little “Pro” functionality to justify its namesake, with these high-end machines being targeted toward professionals with hefty price tags, the existence of the MacBook Pro is skeptical.